 What Yoga can do for the common, passing, and long-term effects of menopause (incl isometric stretching, resistance bands, Restorative Yoga, the application of touch, meditation and more).

-Nutrition (Guest speaker Petra Fulham, BSc, Nutritional Therapist)
+Nutrition (Guest contributor Petra Fulham, BSc, Nutritional Therapist)

 This course is open to Yoga teachers, teachers of other physical practices, and women who would like to use it for their own information.
 However it is targeted towards teachers, and in order to receive the certification, you must be a Yoga teacher, or teacher trainee.**

 Attendance & participation

 Homework will be in the form of classes in your inbox to be taken before and after the course, comprehension of manual and course content, research and composition of your written piece, and if necessary to complete your hours, attendance at some of my Easing Menopause classes or workshops.

 Niamh Daly has been teaching since 2004, and teaching and researching Yoga for Menopause since 2015.
 She has taught more than 150 women in classes, workshops and 1:1 specifically with regard to their menopausal transition.

 “4 beautiful days filled with information, nourishment and inspiration.
 And superbly facilitated!”
 Rachel Lee, Yoga Teacher